neuralpain/qbactivator/README.md

 - [Update for QuickBooks Point Of Sale V18 (2018)](https://qbpos.intuit.com/POS18.0/WebQBPOSPatch_V18R14.exe)
 - [Update for QuickBooks Point Of Sale V12 (2015)](https://qbpos.intuit.com/POS12.0/WebQBPOSPatch_V12R21.exe)

+> **Note** Browse the [QuickBooks product download form](https://downloads.quickbooks.com/app/qbdt/products) for earlier downloads or additional QuickBooks Desktop software that isn't included here.

 ## The Setup (with installation)

 Download the [latest release](https://github.com/neuralpain/qbactivator/releases/download/v0.18.1/qbactivator-0.18.1.zip) of the activator and extract `qbactivator.cmd` and `qbpatch.dat` to the **same location** together with the QuickBooks installer (if any).
 This is the main requirement.
 When the script is started it will look in the current location for `qbpatch.dat`.
 If it is not found, the activator will terminate.

-Ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe` or `QuickBooksPOSV12.exe` etc. If the name has changed, the installer will not be recognized by the activator.
+If you plan to run the installation with the activator, ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe` or `QuickBooksPOSV12.exe` etc. If the name has changed, the installer will not be recognized by the activator.

 > **Note** By default, the activator will search for the installer executable and assumes that you will be installing and activating QuickBooks all at once, however, it is not a requirement for the script to continue.
 Without an executable present, the script assumes an `activation-only` request and ignores installation.

 ## Instructions for activation

+The following instructions are included in the activator and will be provided to you when the script is ready for activation.

 1. Run `qbactivator.cmd` and allow the QuickBooks software to install completely before you continue.
 2. Uncheck the "Launch QuickBooks" box.